lucide-icons/lucide/packages/lucide-solid/README.md

 ## How to use

-It's build with ESmodules so it's completely threeshakable.
+It's build with ESmodules so it's completely tree-shakable.
 Each icon can be imported as a solid component.

 ### Example